FlorianWoelki/obsidian-iconize/README.md

 ## How to use

+There are different functionalities of displaying an icon for your folder..
+We will go over them in this section.

+In general, there are different icon sets, you can enable or disable.
+You can find these options in the settings of the plugin.

+In addition, you can adjust some styling settings for all the icons like padding, color, or even the icon size.

+### Changing icon of the folder

-It is pretty simple to add a icon to your folder:
+It is pretty simple to add an icon to your folder:

 1. Right click on the folder where you want to add an icon
 2. Select the `Change Icon` menu item (prefixed with a `#` icon)